fdesena/fdesena/README.md

 - 🌱 I’m currently learning SQL, Python, and R
 - 👾 I’m looking to collaborate on Hackathons, Bootcamps, interesting projects related to data insights
 - 📫 How to reach me fdesena@student.hult.edu / https://www.linkedin.com/in/senafelipe/
+- ⛵️🏃🏻‍♂️ I love to run, sailing and kyaking.

 <!---
 fdesena/fdesena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.